-Notes, takeaways, and resources from our inaugural event (featuring Kathryn Desplanque, Corbin Jones, and Timothy Shea) –
+Notes, takeaways, and resources from our fifth event (featuring Snigdha Chaturvedi, David Gotz, and Danielle Szafir) –

-On January 26, 2022, Carolina Data Science Now launched its seminar series, which will strive to link the people, research, and resources by highlighting the many faces of data science across our campus, and demonstrating the integral role data science can play in all disciplines.
-To view a recording of this session, please click here.
+On June 23, 2022, Carolina Data Science Now hosted the fifth iteration of its seminar series, which will strive to link the people, research, and resources by highlighting the many faces of data science across our campus, and demonstrating the integral role data science can play in all disciplines.

 This Month’s Speakers